dudiharush/observer-pattern-mobx/README.md

 Steps:

-1. The Obs saved in a global scope, unsubscribes from all Subjects (clear subs, prepare for 1 in pattern)
+1. The Observer saved in a global scope, unsubscribes from all Subjects (clear subs, prepare for step 1 in pattern)
-2. thunk run: The Sub sends itself to the Obs in global scope, which adds the Sub to a list (1 from pattern) x num of Subjects
+2. thunk run: The Sub sends itself to the Obs in global scope, which adds the Subject to a list (step 1 from pattern) x num of Subjects
-3. The Obs subscribes to all subjects (2, 3 in pattern)
+3. The Observer subscribes to subjects in the list (steps 2, 3 in pattern)

 from: RuhrJS 2016 https://www.youtube.com/watch?v=TfxfRkNCnmk